jktr/dotfiles/README.md

 ## Why do this ?

-I got tired of opaque changes I made too long ago and that they're strewn across the /home/$USER tree, so putting them in a central, cloneable, and deployable directory, all versioned via git simply made sense from a maintainance point-of-view.
+I got tired of trying to figure out opaque config changes that I made far too long ago, and that those changes are strewn across the entire /home/$USER tree.
+As a result, I put them all in a central and cloneable directory from which they're deployable directory.
+Also, it's all versioned properly via git.
+It simply makes sense from a maintainance point-of-view.